hientran-sudo/HumanAI.github.io/README.md

 # 2/4/23

 # The publications are being finalized for the conference.
 Abstracts are being prepared for two different conferences.
 The data that has been worked on is now completed.

+# 2/11/23

+# The paper is being finished as of right now.
+Additional plots and data has been added to the paper.
+The paper has been updated to include everything that is needed for submission.